allanhortle/melbourneevangelicalchurch.com.au/events/index.markdown

 ## The Problem of Evil
 _Mon July 7 12:30pm 26 King St & Sunday July 13, 3pm_

-This objection/issue with Christianity didn’t make it into Melbourne’s top 10, but John will be dealing with it directly at the next City Bible Forum Lyceum (Monday July 7), and in our men’s training next Sunday, 3pm at the Hub.
+This objection/issue with Christianity didn't make it into Melbourne's top 10, but John will be dealing with it directly at the next City Bible Forum Lyceum (Monday July 7), and in our men's training next Sunday, 3pm at the Hub.

 ---